 To follow Circular A-4's instruction to analyze all significant effects that "accrue[s] to U.S. citizens," agencies must look beyond "U.S. borders" to a much broader range of climate effects.
-Circular A-4 instructs to estimate all important "opportunity costs," meaning "what individuals are willing to forgo to enjoy a particular benefit."
-U.S. individuals are willing to forgo money to enjoy benefits or avoid costs from climate effects that occur beyond U.S. borders, and all such significant effects must be captured.
-50
+Circular A-4 instructs to estimate all important "opportunity costs," meaning "what individuals are willing to forgo to enjoy a particular benefit."53 U.S. individuals are willing to forgo money to enjoy benefits or avoid costs from climate effects that occur beyond U.S. borders, and all such significant effects must be captured.54

-International Spillovers: First, agencies may not ignore significant, indirect costs to trade, human health, and security likely to "spill over" to the United States as other regions experience climate change damages.
-Due to its unique place among countries-both as the largest economy with trade- and investment-dependent links throughout the world, and as a military superpower-the United States is particularly vulnerable to effects that will spill over from other regions of the world.
+International Spillovers: First, agencies may not ignore significant, indirect costs to trade, human health, and security likely to "spill over" to the United States as other regions experience climate change damages.55 Due to its unique place among countries-both as the largest economy with trade- and investment-dependent links throughout the world, and as a military superpower-the United States is particularly vulnerable to effects that will spill over from other regions of the world.
 Spillover scenarios could entail a variety of serious costs to the United States as unchecked climate change devastates other countries.
-Correspondingly, mitigation or adaptation efforts that avoid climate damages to foreign countries will radiate benefits back to the United States as well.
-While the current IAMs provide reliable but conservative estimates of global damages, they currently cannot calculate reliable region-specific estimates, in part because they do not model such spillovers.
+Correspondingly, mitigation or adaptation efforts that avoid climate damages to foreign countries will radiate benefits back to the United States as well.56 While the current IAMs provide reliable but conservative estimates of global damages, they currently cannot calculate reliable regionspecific estimates, in part because they do not model such spillovers.

 As climate change disrupts the economies of other countries, decreased availability of imported inputs, intermediary goods, and consumption goods may cause supply shocks to the U.S. economy.
 Shocks to the supply of energy, technological, and agricultural goods could be especially damaging.
-For example, when Thailand-the world's second-largest producer of hard-drives-experienced flooding in 2011, U.S.
+For example, when Thailand-the world's second-largest producer of hard-drives-experienced flooding in 2011, U.S. consumers faced higher prices for many electronic goods, from computers to cameras.57 A recent economic study explored how heat stress-induced reductions in productivity worldwide will ripple through the interconnected global supply network.58 Similarly, the U.S. economy could experience demand shocks as climate-affected countries decrease their demand for U.S. goods.
+Financial markets may also suffer as foreign countries become less able to loan money to the United States and as the value of U.S. firms declines with shrinking foreign profits.
+As seen historically, economic disruptions in one country can cause financial crises that reverberate globally at a breakneck pace.59

-This section draws heavily from Howard & Schwartz (2017), supra note 18, and includes passages taken directly from that article (which was written by co-authors of these comments).
+54 This section draws heavily from Howard & Schwartz (2017), supra note 18, and includes passages taken directly from that article (which was written by co-authors of these comments).